GoogleCloudPlatform/cloud-sql-proxy/examples/kubernetes/README.md

 (GSA).
 The GSA will then be accessible to applications using the matching KSA.

 1. [Enable Workload Identity for your cluster][enable-wi]
+1. [Enable Workload Identity for your node pool][enable-wi-node-pool]
 1. Create a KSA for your application `kubectl apply -f service-account.yaml`:

     > [service-account.yaml](service-account.yaml#L2-L5)